vassdoki/opencv-darts/README.md

+# This project is not supported any more

+I leave the code here, but right now I'm not releasing my work open source.

 # Darts hit recognition using opencv

 The goal of the project is to build a system that can provide a scoreboard for